-- Make sure the backups and backup applications work as designed.
 While many people might feel this is obvious, it’s one of the main areas of opportunity we see at Anexinet.
 A complete backup test would include restoring small amounts of data (e.g. files) and complete restores from ALL copies of the data.
 For example, if you backup to your local site and a DR site, and if you only test the local restore process, how do we know the remote DR site backups are valid?
 Restore testing to all sites should also be performed.

-- Make your DR team comfortable with the restore process.
 A team that’s comfortable with the restore process will be more proficient with the restore, lowering the RTO in the case of disaster.
 Also, an attack can cause a lot of stress and anxiety within the company.
 Having a team that’s cool and collected with the restore being “just another day in the office” will provide comfort to office personnel, especially upper management.

-Lastly, with the rise of ransomware attacks, it’s not a question of if you will be attacked, but when.
+With the rise of ransomware attacks, it’s not a question of if you will be attacked, but when.
 It’s essential to have a DR strategy in place to recover from such an attack.
-Partnering with an organization with experience with protecting against ransomware and disasters is a smart plan.
+Partnering with an organization with experience in protecting against ransomware and disasters is a smart plan.
 Anexinet’s Disaster Recovery Kickstart evaluates your DR readiness and provides actionable items to protect your business.
 Please take a moment to check it out.
 We’d love to help you save your company in the event of a disaster.